 4 | A FARM THEMED TABLE

-One of my favorite tables to date!
+One of my favourite tables to date!
 This one had so many different sensory play options from cloud dough to chickpeas to green split peas!
 You can create your own cloud dough by following my recipe HERE.
-Our Carrots and chicks were dollar store finds (around Easter) and our Farm is a Fisher Price Little People farm.
+Our Carrots and chicks were dollar store finds (around Easter) and our Farm is a Fisher-Price Little People farm.

 5 | FLOWER SOUP

-This is a great set up for those hot summer days!
+This is a great setup for those hot summer days!
 Water and any flowers you can find + some scooping and pouring materials.
 This is a go-to for us in the summer months as it is so easy but always a hit with my toddler!

-We used our Home Made Sand Recipe, some sea shells, and our Melissa & Doug Wooden Ocean Puzzle to create this fun ocean-themed table!
+We used our Home Made Sand Recipe, some seashells, and our Melissa & Doug Wooden Ocean Puzzle to create this fun ocean-themed table!
 I loved this setup because there were lots of ways to play.
-When you provide a variety of ways to play to hold your child’s attention longer!
+When you provide a variety of ways to play the activity can hold the child’s attention longer!

 7 | OCEAN THEMED WITH WATER